LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/docker/swarm/internal-grantid.md

-﻿# Amplia on Docker - Using a stack with GrantID
+﻿# Amplia on Docker Swarm - Using a stack with GrantID

-The [standard Amplia stack](https://cdn.lacunasoftware.com/amplia/docker/amplia-stack.yml) depends on an external [GrantID](../../../grant-id/index.md) service, which provides OpenID Connect services for user login and registration.
+The [standard Amplia stack](https://cdn.lacunasoftware.com/amplia/docker/amplia-stack.yml) depends on an external [GrantID](../../../../grant-id/index.md) service, which provides OpenID Connect services for user login and registration.

 If you wish to run GrantID internally on the same stack as Amplia, instead of the standard *amplia-stack.yml* file use the file